 The service is also free of charge for customers.
 Merchants in turn pay a commission and a fee per transaction.
 One advantage is customers don't have to enter any new sensitive payment information or set up a new account.
 At the same time, you need a customer account with Amazon - and that strengthens its dominance over data and the market.
 Data protection concerns have also come to light as Amazon gains a precise insight into the purchasing behavior of customers outside its own platform.

-Amazon Pay offers an official plugin for WooCommerce.
-This plugin requires an SSL certificate, which should be standard now anyway for every (WordPress) shop.
-Installing and integrating the service into your website is rather straightforward.
+Amazon Pay offers an official Plugin for WooCommerce.
+This requires SSL certification, which must be standard for every (WordPress )Shop must be.
+The installation and insertion into the website is therefore uncomplicated.

 In the configuration screen you link your existing Amazon merchant account or create a new one.
 Ultimately, you just need to click the "Transfer Access Key" button to connect your Amazon account to WordPress.
 There's also the option for manual installation in addition to the automated installation wizard.